 - A complete review of the deceased’s medical records

 - Facility records from the healthcare facility where the deceased was treated

 - Any documented communications between the deceased’s family and the healthcare facility where treatment took place

 - Any internal communications that exist in written or digital format

-From reviewing this information, Dr. Chundru is able to create an easy-to-understand, professional, thorough, and unbiased report to the requesting party about whether or not there were any medical missteps, negligence, or malpractice.
-If it’s determined that a medical malpractice lawsuit will be pursued after receiving the report, Dr. Chundru is able to work side by side with his clients all the way to verdict day as a medical malpractice expert witness.
+By reviewing this information, Dr. Chundru is able to create an easy-to-understand, professional, thorough, and unbiased report for the requesting party about whether or not there were any medical missteps, negligence, or malpractice.
+If it’s determined that a medical malpractice lawsuit will be pursued after receiving the report, Dr. Chundru is able to work side by side with his clients throughout trial as a medical malpractice expert witness.